esoterik12/next-chinese-v3/README.md

 - set up .env.local with MONGODB_ULR
 - `/lib/mongoose.ts` contains connectToDB() to be used in server actions
 - `/lib/csvUpload.ts` contains a function to upload `/public/word-data.csv`
+  which forms the raw data for the application

 # Models

 - The NC application uses 5 models/collections with MongoDB:
   - Users
   - Words